Climate Change

 Greenhouse Gas Emissions throughout Our Supply Chain as a Whole (Classified by SCOPE)

-From fiscal 2018, emissions related to "Use of sold products" were reduced by including the effect of reducing energy consumption in ZEH specification houses.
+From fiscal 2018, emissions related to "use of sold products" have decreased by including the effect of reducing energy consumption in ZEH-specification houses.

 Indicator Calculation Method